-The Ultimate Israeli Food Guide
+The Ultimate Guide to Israeli Food

 I ate my way through the best restaurants of Jerusalem, Tel Aviv and Northern Israel (Haifa, Galilee, Nazareth, Caesaria).
 Here’s my guide for what you need to eat in Israel!